 P R O F I L E

-Her interest in birds was sparked by a chance visit to Cape Clear Island whilst on holiday in Ireland as a student.
-Stranded at an ornithological centre due to stormy weather, she started drawing Peregrine Falcons moving across the landscape and was captivated by: "That small jewel like being with all that space around it".
-She still draws avidly from life, this being the starting point for all her work.
-In her sketches she wants to capture the: "Essence of the bird and its movement, a moment in time, a memory of passing movement".
-These instant sketched records are the beginning of an idea which when back in the studio develop over weeks into large-scale artworks in which she aims to create the spontaneity and freedom of the original drawings.
+I draw avidly from life, this being the starting point for all my work.
+In my sketches I want to capture the essence of the bird and its movement, a moment in time, a memory of passing movement.
+These instant, sketched records are the beginning of an idea, which when back in the studio develop over weeks into large-scale artworks in which I aim to keep the sense of spontaneity and freedom of the original drawings.